The Dream That Won't Let Go

 I had never felt so alone.

-It wasn’t just emptiness—it was absence.
-Like the entire world had been erased, leaving only me.
+It wasn’t just empty it was like everything was gone.
+Like the whole world had vanished, leaving only me.

-I searched desperately, my footsteps echoing in the silence, hoping to find someone, some sign of life.
-But the further I went, the more I realized… I was completely alone.
+I searched desperately, my footsteps echoing in the quiet, hoping to find someone or some sign of life.
+But the more I walked, the more it hit me...
+I was completely alone.

-Maybe this was what I had been running toward all along.
+Maybe this was where I was meant to end up all along.

-Maybe, by running from everything in my life, I had been running straight into this—a place where nothing existed, where no one could reach me, where I couldn’t disappoint anyone… because there was no one left to disappoint.
+Running from everything in my life, maybe I was heading straight into this a place where nothing existed, where no one could reach me, where I couldn’t let anyone down... because no one was left to let down.

 Back to the Room

-And then—just as suddenly as I had left—I was back in my room.
+And then, as suddenly as I had left, I was back in my room.

-The other me was still there, watching me.
+The other me was still there, watching.
 Waiting.

 This time, I didn’t run.
-I wanted to ask him something—wanted to understand what all of this meant.
+I wanted to ask him something to understand what all of this meant.

-But before I could speak, he said one last thing.
+But before I could speak, he said something.

 "Do it right this time."